 ——————–Justice League: Rise of Arsenal #2-3

-–NOTE: December.
-As referenced in Supergirl Vol. 5 #44, Martin Suarez is inaugurated (well over a month early) as the new President of the United States of America.
+–NOTE: In a reference in Supergirl Vol. 5 #44.
+December.
+Martin Suarez is inaugurated (well over a month early) as the new President of the United States of America.

-–NOTE: Hostilities between Earth and New Krypton continue to grow.
-General Sam Lane, in cahoots with both Lex Luthor and Toyman, is able to use Brainiac’s army of robots as an attack force to preemptively strike New Krypton (as seen in Superman: Last Stand of New Krypton #1).
+–NOTE: In Superman: Last Stand of New Krypton #1.
+Hostilities between Earth and New Krypton continue to grow.
+General Sam Lane, in cahoots with both Lex Luthor and Toyman, is able to use Brainiac’s army of robots as an attack force to preemptively strike New Krypton.
 Brainiac’s preemptive strike is defeated and the Kryptonians quickly realize that humans were involved in the attack.
-War will soon break out.
+War is inevitable and will soon break out.

-–NOTE: The Kryptonians retaliate to the human assault on their planet by beginning an all-out war (as seen in Superman: War of the Supermen #1-5).
+–NOTE: In Superman: War of the Supermen #1-5.
+The Kryptonians retaliate to the human assault on their planet by beginning an all-out war.
 While the battle rages on Earth, one of Sam Lane’s agents, Reactron, sneaks onto New Krypton and self-destructs causing a massive explosion that completely destroys the entire planet, killing all of its inhabitants not fighting on Earth (roughly 20,000).
 Luthor then harnesses the power of the dead Kryptonian god Rao to temporarily turn the sun red, which causes another 73,000 Kryptonians to die in space.
 The war ends when the remaining 7,000 Kryptonians are trapped in the Phantom Zone.
 Both Chris Kent and Mon-El return to the Phantom Zone as well.
 For his contribution during the war effort, Lex Luthor is given a full Presidential pardon and regains full ownership of LexCorp.

 –Justice League of America Vol. 2 #44-45 (“BRIGHTEST DAY”)